 Meet The Team

-I work alongside Dr Ahoora Baranian in B16, helping and supporting students to overcome any emotional or behavioural barriers to learning.
-B16 is a great environment to work in; it’s calm, relaxed and welcoming with comfy areas to sit, we have an indoor garden and a kitchen and regularly run 1-2-1 therapeutic activities that enable students to reset and refocus.
-I am able to take the time to get to know students well, listen to and understand their issues and to help them find a new sense of perspective and reach their potential.
+I’m able to take the time to really get to know students well; to listen to and understand their issues and to help them self-regulate and reach their potential.
 It is such a rewarding job and I feel lucky to be a part of the Crocus Pastoral and Wellbeing team at such a caring and supportive school.

-I feel incredibly lucky and grateful to work with such a wonderful Pastoral and Wellbeing Team whose support, kindness and compassion for our young people is vital in ensuring that all of our students can thrive.
+I feel incredibly lucky and grateful to work with such a wonderful Pastoral and Wellbeing Team whose support, kindness and compassion for our young people is vital in ensuring that all students can thrive.

-I am based in the new Sims Wellbeing Shed with Beth, the school counsellor.
+I am based in the Sims Wellbeing Shed with Beth, the school counsellor and lots of amazing visiting mentors and therapists.
 We are very fortunate to have such a beautiful, calm space to work with our students.

 I never set out to be a teacher, but I was given an opportunity and really enjoyed it – especially the social interaction with pupils and staff.
 The thought of being stuck indoors in an office all day is not for me.